dannecloud/terraform-provider-dannecloud/README.md

 # Terraform Provider for DanneCloud

-> This project is currently under development, but a release of the provider will be made available once DanneCloud transitions into public beta.
+> DanneCloud is currently under development, but a release of the Terraform Provider will be made available once the project transitions into public beta.